 These tensions and challenges are inherent in the sense that anonymity and accountability are at loggerheads with each other.
 Pseudonymous participation is one way Web 3 protects user privacy, keeping them from unwanted surveillance; but this makes it difficult to identify entities involved in illegal transactions.
 If KYC and AML procedures must be done, the whole essence of privacy protection by Web 3 will be violated.

 It is also imperative to understand that financial institutions traditionally act as gatekeepers, enforcing know-your-customer and anti-money laundering procedures to verify customers before allowing them to make their transactions.
-Web 3 threatens to turn that upside down, eliminating financial institutions as central authorities and making access open to all; thus throwing KYC and AML procedures into the dust bin.
+Web 3 threatens to turn that upside down, eliminating financial institutions as central authorities and making access open to all; thus disregarding KYC and AML procedures.

 With the dilemma above comes several challenges including: